Partnerships to Care for Our Patients and Communities During COVID-19

 Associate Professor in Family Medicine and Community Health

 Dr. Kenyon Michael Railey, MD currently serves as Associate Professor in the Department of Family Medicine & Community Health and the Medical Director of the Physician Assistant Program.
-He also serves as the inaugural Vice Chair of Equity, Diversity & Inclusion for the Department of Community & Family Medicine and Course Director for the Cultural Determinants of health & Health Disparities (CDHD) curriculum in the School of Medicine MD Program.
-This is the first ever required and longitudinal course in the MD program for first year medical students which focuses on sociocultural determinants of health and wellness.
-Dr. Railey has lectured both locally and nationally on a variety of topics including healthcare disparities, cultural competency, bias, and fostering supportive environments for underrepresented medical learners.
-He has a particular interest in the integration of culturally competent care in personal practice and learner curriculum in addition to interprofessional collaboration initiatives.
+Dr. Railey has lectured both locally and nationally on a variety of topics including healthcare disparities, empathy, and fostering supportive environments for faculty, staff and students.
+He has a particular interest in the integration of culturally responsive care in personal practice and learner curriculum in addition to interprofessional collaboration initiatives.

 Said